 In order to increase sales, long-term care insurers have tried improving benefits, but this has caused an increase in premiums, according to the report.
 Carriers may now try to reduce premiums by reducing inflation protection, but this means benefits will cover less nursing home costs.
 The report concludes that long-term care insurance has a role to play in financing long-term care, but without structural changes and an increase in the pool of buyers, it isn't likely this insurance will ever have a big role in financing long-term care.

-For more information on long-term care insurance, click here.
+For more information on long-term care insurance, check out these articles.